docker/docs/get-started/part4.md

 Up until now, you have been using Docker in a single-host mode on your local machine.
 But Docker also can be switched into **swarm mode**, and that's what enables the use of swarms.
 Enabling swarm mode instantly makes the current machine a swarm manager.
-From then on, Docker will run the commands you execute on the swarm you're managing, rather than just on the current machine.
+From then on, Docker runs the commands you execute on the swarm you're managing, rather than just on the current machine.

 ## Set up your swarm